 And lastly, “Leave your lady things out.”
 Seriously?
 What could they be referring to?
 Tampons?
 Bottles of douche?
 Yeah, that really sets a playful tone.
 Reading further, I saw they meant—and I quote— “dressing gowns, kimonos, playsuits, underwear.”
 Drape these items over a chair or armoire, they dictated.

 And kimonos?
 Plural no less!
 Well, I’m not living in South Korea perfecting my inner geisha.
-Sitting cross-legged, humming American show tunes, and waiting to be chosen by some narcissistic prick.
+I’m not sitting cross-legged, humming American show tunes, and waiting to be chosen by some narcissistic prick.
 Sorry, no kimonos arranged scantily on top of my armoire.
 Nope, not in my Macy’s sale inspired bedroom.

 And playsuits?
 Do they mean like a cat suit?
 Yes, I have two of those!
 I guess that counts twice!
 I made a mental note to take them out of the closet and drape them over the bedpost.
 Finally, a helpful hint in this excuse of an article.